Packaging and recycling

 Packaging allows us to conveniently bring our water directly from the source to you, preserving the natural mineral water’s quality–but we believe it shouldn’t come at the expense of the environment.
 After all, our water couldn’t exist without a healthy environment.

-Adopting a circular model
+Adopting a circular packaging model

 Some mainstream bottling systems are still primarily linear—raw materials are used to make packaging, and after the product is consumed, the packaging is thrown away, adding new waste to the environment.
 Simply put: this model isn’t sustainable.